-Thematic and spatial analysis helps us to understand the relationships between seemingly unconnected phenomenon.
-Using location information, or the where, and a variety of tools, methods, algorithms and data science, thematic and spatial analysis uncovers patterns and trends.
-This improves predictive modeling and gives us insight into events for better decision-making and action-taking.
+Geo-enabled thematic information, integration with statistics, spatial analytics, and related geo-visualization helps us to understand the relationships between seemingly unconnected phenomenon.
+Using location information and a variety of tools, methods, algorithms, data science and visualization helps uncovers patterns and trends.
+This improves predictive modeling and gives us insight into events for better decision-making and to act for our world.

 Peace operations and special political missions deployment

 Deployment maps were institutionalized and standardized in the early 1990s but were available in some missions much earlier, sometimes only as transparent overlays on topographic maps.
 These thematic maps are some of our most popular products and are routinely referred to during proceedings of the United Nations Security Council.